tidwall/cache-benchmarks/README.md

 The "Threads" at the bottom of each graph represents the number of I/O Threads that the caching server software is configured to use for that specific benchmark.
-All the caching sofware has some type of multithreaded networking support through the following startup flags.
+All caching sofware benchmarked has some type of multithreaded networking support through the following startup flags.

 - Memcache: `-t`